DrakeOwenIO/HelpDeskXP/replit.md

 ## Overview

 HelpDeskXP is a full-stack web application built as a learning platform focused on computer troubleshooting and tech support education.
-The application provides courses on hardware basics, security & safety, and software solutions, offering both free and premium content to users.
+The application launches with a single comprehensive masterclass course on everyday computer usage and troubleshooting, featuring a fixed-price model with no free courses or monthly memberships initially.

 ## User Preferences